codewithbharat/todo-react/README.md

 ### `Things app can do`

-create a new todo <br>
+Create a new todo <br>
-delete a todo
+Delete a todo

 ### `View Development`